Insect-inspired Visual Point-goal Navigation: Results

-With excessive memory consolidation, that is, if the model were to consolidate all ITM into LTM unconditionally without selection, the model, named full-excessive, would have yielded worse performance on average (Fig. \ref{fig:consolidation-effects}).
-As the MB has a finite memory capacity (see \cite{ardin2016using, yihe2025insect} for the theoretical estimation), the model grows more susceptible to memory interference that mistakenly anticipates the presence of an obstacle while facing traversable space after experiencing more collisions and learning more views.
-Consequently, the model became over-cautious and more likely to become trapped in a cluttered area or diverted towards a significantly wrong direction.
+The selective memory consolidation mechanism (\S\ref{sec-model:memory-consolidation}) performed a critical role in sustaining the relative high performance after learning.
+The model yielded worse performance on average, When consolidating all ITM into LTM unconditionally (`OL' in Fig. \ref{fig:model-performance}), with memory overloaded in the MB (\S\ref{sec-discussion:memory}), the MB would grow more susceptible to memory interference, mistakenly anticipating the presence of an obstacle while facing traversable space.
+Consequently, the model would become over-cautious and more likely to get `stuck' in a cluttered area or diverted towards a significantly wrong direction.

-While selective consolidation of ITM into LTM avoided performance drop, it eliminated the possibility that the SPL could rebound after decrease, i.e., the performance might get stuck in a local minima.
-Indeed, we could construct a hypothetical agent that achieved a higher performance.
-Specifically, it saved all data of weight updates and the SPL at the end of every trial as checkpoints and could choose for each episode the checkpoint with the best performance (highest SPL) (Fig. \ref{fig:consolidation-effects}).
-While it would be memory inefficient and thus impractical for both insects and robots to apply this brute-force method of saving all checkpoints, it prompts consideration of alternative memory consolidation mechanisms (to be discussed in \S\ref{sec-discussion:continual-learning}).
+While selective consolidation of ITM into LTM by Eq. (\ref{eq:ltm}) prevented performance drop, it eliminated the possibility that the performance could rebound after a drop, i.e., the SPL might get stuck in a local minima, in the perfectly deterministic simulations.
+Indeed, we could construct a hypothetical model that achieved a higher performance.
+Specifically, it saved all data of weight updates (without selective consolidation) and the SPL at the end of every trial as checkpoints and simply cherry-picked for each episode the checkpoint with the highest SPL (`CP' in Fig. \ref{fig:model-performance}).

+Although the selective memory consolidation mechanism of our model would not prevent SPL rebound in non-deterministic environments (stochastic simulations in \S\ref{sec-result:robust-control} or any realistic environments), and the hypothetical model was impractical for both insects and robots considering its small performance improvement at great memory cost, it prompts consideration of alternative memory consolidation mechanisms (\S\ref{sec-discussion:memory}).